Daniel-HBK/sma/README.md

 -   **Rate Limiting**: API endpoints are protected against abuse through rate limiting.
 -   **Input Validation**: All input is validated to prevent injection attacks.
 -   **HTTPS Enforcement**: All API communications are encrypted in transit using HTTPS.
+-   **Tech Stack Confidentiality**: The technology stack used for the application is hidden to prevent potential attackers from exploiting known vulnerabilities.

 ## Basic Usage